SSWConsulting/SSW.Rules.Content/rules/rename-teams-channel-folder/rule.md

 <!--endintro-->

-To rename the folder there is a workaround to do this correctly.
+There is a workaround to rename the folder correctly.

 1. Rename the Team channel